May 12-14, 2025 | Grass Lake, Michigan

 • and so on.

+If any of these types of matters are so important to you that it would hinder peaceful fellowship, then this is not the retreat for you.
+However, the Father has shown such astounding grace to us that surely it is an easy matter for us to be able to show that grace to others.
+Please remember that while we may have our differences, we are of one accord in many things and this retreat is to be one of shalom and grace among us.
+I want you to join us!
 I will add that I don’t want any discussions where one woman is trying to convince another to do any of the following: reject Yeshua as Messiah, reject Paul, say we don’t need to keep all of Torah and the Feasts or promote polygamy.
 I do pray you exchange phone numbers so you can go home and discuss these important matters from home.
 I just don’t think they are appropriate discussions at the retreat where so many others can overhear your conversations, so I ask that you please refrain from those discussions if they come up.

 DOES THE CAMP HAVE ANY RULES?

 Yes, indeed, the camp facility does have some rules we must abide by.
-There is no alcohol or smoking allowed on the property.
+There is no alcohol, smoking or pets allowed on the property.
 If you bring alcohol, the camp will send us all home immediately without a refund.
 Don’t bring alcohol, not even in your car.
 If you bring it, I’ll ask you to leave immediately without a refund because it puts me at risk of losing several thousands of dollars, and would ruin and end our event.
 Don’t bring alcohol onto the property.
 When you purchase your ticket, you are agreeing to these terms.
 Thank you!

 CAN I STAY AN EXTRA NIGHT?